treyhunner/treyhunner.github.com/source/projects/index.md

 footer: false
 ---

-Below are some open source projects I am involved with.
+Below are some websites and open source projects I am involved with.

+## Unicode Party

+Search for unicode emoji at [Unicode Party](http://unicode.party).
+The code is available [on GitHub](https://github.com/TruthfulTechnology/unicode.party).

+## PseudoRandom Name

+Get a random name by visiting [PseudoRandom Name](http://www.pseudorandom.name/).
+The code is available [on GitHub](https://github.com/treyhunner/pseudorandom.name).

 ## EditorConfig